2011-12: The Pilot Year

 During the year we also 'moved home'.
-Still working very very closely with the teams at Trinity College London, the Arts Award Youth Network moved to a new charity called Upstart Projects [link to UP website].
+Still working very very closely with the teams at Trinity College London, the Arts Award Youth Network moved to a new charity called Upstart Projects.
 Upstart Projects can develop new opportunities for young people to engage in the arts, apply for independent funding and run projects accredited by Arts Award without potential conflict of interest.
 The staff and support remains the same, but we can grow the ideas of our young people moreso.
 We continue to be very grateful for financial and practical support that Trinity provides.

 2015-16: Arts Award is 10 and a focus on Gold

 This was a pivotal year for Arts Award and we are so pleased to have been a part of the drive to achieve over a quarter of a million Arts Awards!
 The teams have been out and about interviewing celebrities, reviewing Arts Award Supporter organisations, being panel members & speakers at various events, reviewing for Brighton Fringe Festival & Edinburgh Festival Fringe and we also ran our very own GOLDExpo event.
 We've also helped create resources for building your own portfolio, ran competitions on how art can change the world & how your word is gold and created a dedicated GOLD Hub.
 We also launched the new face of Arts Award Voice - with extra features, new functions and a more image led design.

 2016-2017: Digital, Hubs and Education